Skip to content

 • Open: 16/15, 16/16, 14/16, 14/18

-What does which stringing pattern do?
+What does each stringing pattern do?

 Head Graphene XT Speed Rev Pro close

-Head has now introduced a number of rackets with an ASP (Adaptable String Pattern) stringing pattern to the Speed racket family: By placing a different tubing edge at 3 and 9 o'clock in the frame, the regular 16/19 stringing pattern can be adjusted to a more open 'Spin' stringing pattern of 16/16.[/caption]
+Head has now introduced a number of rackets with ASP (Adaptable String Pattern) stringing pattern in the Speed racket family: By placing a different tubing edge at 3 and 9 o'clock in the frame, the regular 16/19 stringing pattern can be adapted to a more open 'Spin' stringing pattern of 16/16.

 Which stringing pattern is suitable for which type of player?